MatteoGioia/neuron/zettelkasten/University/Machine Learning/ML I - Intro.md

 # Introduzione a ML

-## Useful Info

-- Self assessments + 1 and useful for the test

 ## Recall questions
-    - WIP
+    - What are predictive and prescriptive learning?
+    - Describe the typical workflow in both cases.

 ## Basic notions